rekyuu/plex-discord-rpc/README.md

 Displays what movies or shows you're currently watching your Plex server.

-Note that this will **always** use SSL for both WebSocket and HTTP requests.
-Your server should be set up to support both `wss` and `https`.

 Heavily inspired by [mpd-discord-rpc](https://github.com/JakeStanger/mpd-discord-rpc) by [Jake Stanger](https://github.com/JakeStanger).

 ## Installation